 What are some key elements that should form the core of maths education and maths enrichment?
-Under the auspices of the UWCSEA Innovation Incubator and a small grant, our team, Project 0 Lab, initiated a pilot extracurricular programme to encourage the interdisciplinary exploration of mathematics in a research-oriented, project-based context.
+Under the auspices of a small grant through the UWCSEA Innovation Incubator the Project 0 Lab team initiated a pilot extracurricular programme to encourage students in the interdisciplinary exploration of mathematics in research-oriented, project-based contexts.

-Watch the session to learn more about our five projects described briefly below, but more importantly, we want to share and discuss ideas on the future of maths education - one that is more open-ended, inclusive, and fundamentally creative?
+Watch the session to learn more about our five projects, as we share and discuss ideas on the future of maths education - one that is more open-ended, inclusive and fundamentally creative.

 Anthony: Welcome to the UWCSEA 50th Forum, we are very glad to have you here today.
 My name is Anthony Shen and I am currently a G12 student at UWCSEA.
 Because this is a pre-recorded video, feel free to type up your questions in the chat, we are free to answer them for the entire duration of this 25 minute session.
 We also have an optional networking room after the session if you would like to ask further questions or connect with us.

 Tippi: Hello, everyone, welcome to the first optional session for today, thank you for your interest in the potential of maths education.
 My name is Tippi ZHU and we are here to share our ideas and our experiment of reimagining maths education at East over the past year.